The Bristol heat network

 Heat networks (sometimes referred to as ‘district heating’ or ‘communal heating’) provide heating and hot water to multiple properties rather than each property having to generate its own.

-The heating and hot water is distributed by an underground pipe system to the buildings that are connected to the network.
+The heating and hot water are distributed by an underground pipe system to the buildings that are connected to the network.
 These individual homes and buildings still control the heating and hot water in their home, just as they would if they had their own heating system.

 It is a more efficient and low carbon way of providing heating and hot water to homes and businesses, especially if energy is generated using renewable or low carbon heat sources.